 At the bottom right of Jamm is an arrowhead icon.
 Tapping this brings up a second bank of Screen Selectors, the most important of which is the last one on the right, the Settings screen

-These are larger size layouts of the main Jamm modules which are good for beginners as they are not so packed : Loop Matrix, Stab Matrix, Channel FX, XY Pad, Coldcutter.
-NB We have a prototype system for connecting multiple instances of Jamm together which uses these Single Screens.
+These are larger size layouts of the main Jamm modules which are good for beginners and mobile usage as they are not so packed

 Sometimes you might not want to show the Clip names!